Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 > - Stored procedures must be specified as "stored-procedure" source type
 >     - See [sample source config](#sample-source)
 > - Unfortunately, System.Text.Json does not natively support Kebab-casing for converting hyphenated strings ("stored-procedure") to a CamelCase enum (StoredProcedure).
 As such, Newtonsoft is used for deserialization.
 If we want to migrate to System.Text.Json, we either need to change the spec and only accept non-hyphenated strings or write our own custom string-to-enum converter, which was out of scope for v1.
+> GRAPHQL
+> - No change required here.

 ### 2. Metadata Validation